integr8ly/ci-cd/docs/delorean/cluster-management.md

 ## Creating PoC Clusters
 PoC clusters can be provisioned by building the `Openshift Cluster Create` pipeline which is defined in the [jobs/openshift/cluster/create/](../../jobs/openshift/cluster/create/) directory.

-This pipeline launches the `Provision Cluster` workflow in Ansible Tower.
-For more information about this workflow, see the [cluster create](https://github.com/integr8ly/ansible-tower-configuration#46-cluster-create) documentation.
+This pipeline launches the `Cluster Provision` workflow in Ansible Tower.
+For more information about this workflow, see the [cluster create](https://github.com/integr8ly/ansible-tower-configuration#45-cluster-create) documentation.

 To run this pipeline on Jenkins:
 1. Go to the `OpenShift` tab